 No matter where you’re staying, if you didn’t receive good service, then don’t feel obligated to leave a tip, says Patterson.
 But do remember that sometimes certain factors are out of the housekeeper’s control.

-Tipping Hotel Housekeeping Internationally
+Tipping Hotel Housekeeping Overseas

 Every country has different customs around tipping.
 It’s best to ask the concierge or take the time to research the destination’s culture and tipping customs before you travel, says Gottsman.